 Keilaniemi – high tech and business hub

 Situated by the sea, Keilaniemi is a well-known hub of high tech, innovations and business life.
 Keilaniemi boasts a significant number of large listed companies and promising start-ups.
 It is home to the head offices of many large international companies, such as Kone, Neste, Valmet, Fortum and Tieto.
-Half of the trading done on the Helsinki Stock Exchange is for companies from the Keilaniemi area.
+Almost half of the trading done on the Helsinki Stock Exchange is for companies from the Keilaniemi area.

 The new metro service has meant that Keilaniemi is now easier to reach.
 One of the West Metro stations is located in Keilaniemi, which has contributed to the area’s rapid development.
 The traffic connections will improve even further and Keilaniemi will become a central public transport hub once the final terminus of the Raide-Jokeri light rail line to Itäkeskus in Helsinki is built adjacent to the metro station.
-The Raide-Jokeri line is expected to be completed in the early 2020s.
+The Raide-Jokeri line is expected to be completed in 2024.